Yale–NUS College: Campus

-The Yale-NUS campus is adjacent to NUS University Town and the college moved to this permanent campus in July 2015.
+The Yale–NUS campus was adjacent to NUS University Town and the college moved to this permanent campus in July 2015.
 It consists of a central campus green flanked by academic and administrative buildings.
 The campus was designed by architectural firms Pelli Clarke Pelli and Forum Architects (a Singaporean architecture studio), who state that "its architectural style blends the collegiate traditions of Yale with the Southeast Asian cultures through its modernist style ornamented by metalwork patterns inspired by southeast Asian textiles."
-Unlike the neighbouring University Town, Yale-NUS's campus is built on a grid system.
+Unlike the neighbouring University Town, Yale–NUS's campus was built on a grid system.

 The campus was designed to achieve the highest rating under the Building and Construction Authority's Green Mark, Singapore's benchmark for sustainable design.
 In addition to visible sustainable design strategies such as the biofiltration pond and the frequent use of natural ventilation, the campus integrates advanced building systems for energy efficiency.
-Yale-NUS's campus was awarded the Green Mark Platinum Award from the Building and Construction Authority (BCA) in 2013 (recertified in 2018), the Landscape Excellence Assessment Framework certificate in 2014 (recertified in 2017 and 2020), the International Architecture Award in 2016., the ASEAN Energy Awards for Energy Efficient Building in 2019 and the Building Performance Awards for Facilities Management (CIBSE) in 2020.
+Yale–NUS's campus was awarded the Green Mark Platinum Award from the Building and Construction Authority (BCA) in 2013 (recertified in 2018 and 2021), the Landscape Excellence Assessment Framework certificate in 2014 (recertified in 2017 and 2020), the International Architecture Award in 2016., the ASEAN Energy Awards for Energy Efficient Building in 2019 and the Building Performance Awards for Facilities Management (CIBSE) in 2020.
+In 2022, the College was ISO 45001 (Safety) and ISO 14001 (Environment) certified, and garnered a recertification for ISO 41001 (Facilities management).

+The campus now houses NUS College, and in 2026 will be shared with NUS Law.